svrooij/rest-api-filter-fields/README.txt

 1. If you specify fields so it wouldn't return data the default response is send back to the client.
 2. (for developers) something wrong with this plugin?
 [Github](https://github.com/svrooij/rest-api-filter-fields/)
+3. If you like the plugin (buy me a beer)[https://svrooij.nl/buy-me-a-beer/]

 == Installation ==